Items to Consider Before You Refinance

 An additional consideration for refinancing may include:

 Early payoff penalties: Some mortgage companies charge a fee if you pay off your current mortgage in full.
 Check to see if your home loan carries a prepayment penalty before obtaining a mortgage refinance–this could change the calculation.
 Several factors influence the overall cost of refinancing and how you think about them.
 When evaluating your application and estimating your fees, the following may be considered:

-The value of your home in today’s real estate market.
+- The value of your home in today’s real estate market.
 This will be one of the key elements to determining your refinancing costs and your ability to refinance.
 Your current home value can be much higher or much lower than the original purchase price, with implications for your level of home equity.

-The length of time you have owned your home.
+- The length of time you have owned your home.
 Your past record of payment reflects your ability to pay on time.
 Some lenders even place guidelines on how long you must be in your home before refinancing.

-The remaining balance on your original mortgage.
+- The remaining balance on your original mortgage.
 The typical rule of thumb is the higher your remaining balance, the higher the refinance cost will be.

 As with your purchase mortgage, financing costs vary according to individual circumstances.
 Each geographic area, housing market, and lenders will have different policies and fees.
 When deciding if a mortgage refinance is right for you, it is important to calculate closing costs and fees.
 Find out if you can wrap costs into your loan or if you have to pay the costs upfront.
 Most of all, calculate how long it will take before your monthly savings surpass the costs of refinancing – while you may not be able to predict the future, are you planning to still be in your home at that point?

 The above information is for educational purposes only.
 All information, loan programs and interest rates are subject to change without notice.
 All loans subject to underwriter approval.
 Terms and conditions apply.
 Always consult an accountant or tax advisor for full eligibility requirements on tax deduction. *By refinancing an existing loan, total finance charges may be higher over the life of the loan. *Information is for general illustrative purposes only.
 The information is believed to be reliable, but Guild Mortgage does not warrant its completeness, timeliness or accuracy.
 Guild Mortgage assumes no responsibility for errors or omissions in the information provided. *Typically, a non-purchase second mortgage. **Please consult your financial advisor on the consolidation of short term debt into long term debt.